Song position marker issue(s)

 - This does not seem to be the case in the QT-version so using that might be my own workaround for now. :)

-#2 Updated by Mike Daniels 11 months ago
+#2 Updated by Mike Daniels about 1 year ago

 Hi Thomas.
 I am using an additional repository: